leodeslf/leaf/prebuild/engg/oop/design_patterns.md

 #### Observer

 Provide a way to *notify and update objects from a one-to-many dependency*.
-When one object changes state, all the dependents will automatically synchronise.
+When one object changes state, all the dependents will automatically synchronize.
 Also known as Dependents, Publish-Subscribe.

 #### State